-Traumatic events: how autistic children might react
+Traumatic events: how autistic children and teenagers might react

 Traumatic events include car crashes, natural disasters, unexpected deaths or diagnoses, and other sudden and shocking events.